 (3) Moneys paid to the Commission pursuant to subsection (1) shall not form part of the Fund but shall be paid by the Commission into a separate account and shall be applied only for the purpose of providing legal assistance under this Part.

-[Section 68B inserted by No. 48 of 1984 s.
+[Section 68B inserted: No. 48 of 1984 s.
 6.]

 68C.
 The Director as an authorised person